 2.2.3.
 The Parish lies under the extended runway flight path and is currently challenging new flight path contours.
-Houses and businesses in the centre and west side of the village of Hamptonin-Arden are directly under the southern flight path and residents of Catherine-de-Barnes are also affected by increased noise.
-Future expansion planned by the Airport will, inevitably, further increase disturbance to the villages and their environs.
+Houses and businesses in the centre and west side of the village of Hampton-in-Arden are directly under the southern flight path and residents of Catherine-de-Barnes are also affected by increased noise.
+Future expansion planned by the Airport will, inevitably, cause a further increase in disturbance to the villages and their environs.